CLUG - A new approach to train localisation using European GNSS

 On-board train localisation is an important topic for Digitale Schiene Deutschland.
 Simultaneously we are working in another project, called Sensors4Rail , which explores the topic of train-centric localisation with a different approach and focus.
 In the project Sensors4Rail, the localisation architecture consists of GNSS, motion and acceleration sensors, perception sensors such as cameras, Lidar, Radar and High-Definition digital maps.
 The difference of this setup is, that it does not rely on trackside infrastructure elements such as Eurobalises, but requires additional perception sensors and the HD map.

 Digitale Schiene Deutschland will continue to test different approaches for train localisation and carry out pilot projects in this important area of digitalisation together with leading partners from industry and rail operators.
 On the one hand, this will allow the emerging solutions and products to be co-designed.
 On the other hand, it can be ensured that the best technology setup for high-precision train localisation finds its way into the rail system.

 Presentation of results

-The CLUG project, funded by the European Commission under Horizon Europe 2020, is now entering its final phase.
-The project is scheduled to be completed by end of May 2022.
+The CLUG project, funded by the European Commission under Horizon Europe 2020 was completed by end of May 2022.

-The final event will take place on 19th May in Paris.
-Since we are aiming to share our results with a broader public, we are organizing a CLUG online webinar as well.
+The final event took place on 19th May in Paris.
+Since we aimed to share our results with a broader public, we organized a CLUG online webinar as well on 9th June 2022.

-Soon, you can download the Agenda of the CLUG Webinar here.
+Here you can download the Agenda and the recording of the CLUG Webinar.

 European Parliament: Railway safety and signalling: Assessing the state of play of the ERTMS deploymen